fofore/diary/2013/01/09-wk01-Wed.md

 3.Atuo checkin script: this can be done long time later, not so busy.
     Do i need to add script for checkin files, just to ensure not make any mistakes.

+*no need to do this, modify can be check in any time*

 4.What the difference between catalyst and Nexus switch, and what zebos like, we use the Nexus to do the comparation job.